Top 10 Patsy Cline Songs

 Patsy Cline songs are some of the most essential in the history of country music.

-We celebrate her life and musical legacy with our list of the Top 10 Patsy Cline Songs.
+The Boot celebrates Cline’s life and musical legacy with this list of the Top 10 Patsy Cline Songs.

-‘Faded Love’ is an old Western swing classic, written by Bob Wills with his father, John Wills, and brother, Billy Jack Wills.
+“Faded Love” is an old Western swing classic, written by Bob Wills with his father, John Wills, and brother, Billy Jack Wills.
 But Cline’s recording of the song is the definitive version.
-She recorded the song just prior to the airplane crash that took her life, and it was not released until after her death, when it reached No. 7 in the country charts.
+She recorded it just prior to the airplane crash that took her life, and it was not released until after her death, when it reached No. 7 on the country charts.

-Cline had broken through to enormous stardom with ‘I Fall to Pieces’ when she recorded ‘Crazy.’
+Cline had broken through to enormous stardom with “I Fall to Pieces” when she recorded “Crazy.”
 The song was written by Willie Nelson, who was one of the most important songwriters in Nashville at the time, prior to launching his own recording career.
-Cline initially didn’t like the lush ballad arrangement, and struggled with the high notes due to broken ribs from a recent car accident.
-The original session didn’t come off, but when Cline returned to the studio a few weeks, later, she recorded the now-iconic vocal in one complete take.
+Cline initially didn’t like the lush ballad arrangement, and she struggled with the high notes due to broken ribs from a recent car accident.
+The original session didn’t come off, but when Cline returned to the studio a few weeks later, she recorded the now-iconic vocal in one complete take.
 The song reached No. 2 in the country charts and has become a staple of the American songbook.

-‘Sweet Dreams’ had already been released twice before Cline recorded it.
-Don Gibson wrote it and first recorded it, scoring a Top 10 country hit.
-Faron Young then took the song to No. 2 when he recorded it.
+“Sweet Dreams” had already been released twice before Cline recorded it: Don Gibson wrote it and first recorded it, scoring a Top 10 country hit, and Faron Young then took the song to No. 2 when he recorded it.
 Cline was reluctant about the string arrangements and pop edge to her version of it, which she recorded in what turned out to be the last sessions of her life.
 After her death, the song became a multi-format smash hit, and later served as the title of a movie about Cline’s life that starred Jessica Lange.